AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/public_state.md

 #include_code serialize /noir-projects/noir-protocol-circuits/crates/types/src/traits.nr rust
 #include_code deserialize /noir-projects/noir-protocol-circuits/crates/types/src/traits.nr rust

 The struct contains a `storage_slot` which, similar to Ethereum, is used to figure out _where_ in storage the variable is located.
-Notice that while we don't have the exact same [state model](../../../aztec/concepts/state_model/index.md) as EVM chains it will look similar from the contract developers point of view.
+Notice that while we don't have the exact same state model as EVM chains it will look similar from the contract developers point of view.

-You can find the details of `PublicMutable` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_mutable.nr).
+You can find the details of `PublicMutable` in the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_mutable.nr).

 For a version of `PublicMutable` that can also be read in private, head to [`SharedMutable`](./shared_state.md#sharedmutable).

 :::info
-An example using a larger struct can be found in the [lending example](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/lending_contract)'s use of an [`Asset`](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/lending_contract/src/asset.nr).
+An example using a larger struct can be found in the [lending example (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/lending_contract)'s use of an [`Asset` (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/lending_contract/src/asset.nr).
 :::

 ### `new`

 When declaring the storage for `T` as a persistent public storage variable, we use the `PublicMutable::new()` constructor.
-As seen below, this takes the `storage_slot` and the `serialization_methods` as arguments along with the [`Context`](../../../aztec/smart_contracts/functions/context.md), which in this case is used to share interface with other structures.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_mutable.nr).
+As seen below, this takes the `storage_slot` and the `serialization_methods` as arguments along with the `Context`, which in this case is used to share interface with other structures.
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/public_mutable.nr).

 #### Single value example